nik20vik/Covid19-Data-Exploration-and-Visualization/README.md

 # Steps for Exploration are as Follows :

-1. Getting the Dataset from the source.
+1. Got the Dataset from the source.
-2. Cleaning the Dataset in MS Excel.
+2. Cleaned the Dataset in MS Excel.
-3. Dividing the Excel into 2 parts -
+3. Divided the Excel into 2 parts -
   i.)
 Covid_Deaths.
   ii.)
-Covid_vaccinations.
+Covid_Vaccinations.
-4. Importing Datasets into SQL Server Management Studio.
+4. Imported Datasets into SQL Server Management Studio.
-5. Doing Data Exploration using SQL Queries.
+5. Done Data Exploration using SQL Queries.
+6. Later this data will be used for visualization.